Esperanza Peace and Justice Center: MujerArtes Studio

-Also known as MujerArtes Casita, it is a gallery which attracts thousands of visitors every year.
-They hold occasions such as school/art fairs and libraries.
-They also host events such as The Peace Market, Día de los Muertos, Mother’s Day, Día de la Virgin and more.
+The MujerArtes Studio, also known as the MujerArtes Casita, it is a gallery which attracts thousands of visitors every year.
+It hosts occasions such as school/art fairs and libraries.
 Founded in 1995, the women mold clay into historic events of their lives as workers and their history as marginalized people in their environment.

 Rinconcito de Esperanza

 Translated to The Corner of Hope, it is the center of the movement and has grown since its first purchase, which was Casa de Cuentos, in 2002.
-It was opened by Emilia Sanchez to those in need of food and shelter, today it is used as a multipurpose venue.

-Ruben’s Ice House was established in 2007 and was a prominent gathering place and now renovations are being made.
+Ruben's Ice House was established in 2007 and was a prominent gathering place and now renovations are being made.

-Casita, which was built in the 1920s, and was purchased in 2009, is mainly used for guest quarters and is going through renovations.